tessgi/TessGiWebsite/content/pages/observing/proposing-targets.md

 The **only** science topic that Guest Investigators are not permitted to propose is work which directly reproduces the [primary science of the mission](science.html).
 Explicitly, this restriction is limited to investigations whose aim is to detect planets smaller than 4 earth-radii orbiting stars that are on the [Candidate Target List](observing-technical.html#candidate-target-list).

-The proposed TESS Guest Investigation must clearly enhance the science return of the TESS mission.
-The scientific justification of the proposal should focus on a compelling TESS science investigation, that requires TESS data to succeed.
-The proposal may include limited theoretical components, unique ground-based follow-up, software development and/or data simulation that strengthens the proposal.
-However, at least 70% of the work effort should be focused on utilizing TESS data products.

 Proposals may utilized either the 2-minute cadence, the full-frame image data, or both.
 All science proposals must be compelling and carefully justified scientifically and technically.

-Proposers must take into account the difference between science that can be achieved exclusively using full-frame image data and science that requires new observations at 2-minute cadence.

 The TESS GI program is specific to the case of science requiring new observations.
 Funding for archival science is instead provided through the Astrophysics Data Analysis Program ([ADAP](https://nspires.nasaprs.com/external/solicitations/summary.do?method=init&solId={9B644CB9-C0A8-8F23-DE92-FA3837D2F0BD}&path=init)).